jeffkorba/korbaconsulting.com-wordpress/public/wp-content/plugins/easy-wp-smtp/readme.txt

 You can get started with a 30-day trial account, where you can send up to 50,000 emails.

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-smtp-com-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SMTP.com documentation</a> for more details.

+#### Postmark

+Postmark is a transactional email service with great deliverability and budget-friendly pricing.

+You can start out with their free trial option, which allows you to send up to 100 emails per month through their secure API.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-postmark-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Postmark documentation</a> for more details.

+#### SparkPost

+SparkPost is a transactional email provider, designed to provide high-speed, reliable, and secure email delivery.

+You can get started with the free test account that lets you send up to 500 emails per month.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sparkpost-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SparkPost documentation</a> for more details.

+#### SMTP2GO

+SMTP2GO delivers a powerful and reliable email service for transactional emails, supported by a worldwide infrastructure, detailed real-time analytics, and robust security measures.
+New users can take advantage of SMTP2GO's free plan, which includes up to 1000 emails per month.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-smtp2go-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SMTP2GO documentation</a> for more details.

+#### Zoho Mail

+If you use Zoho Mail for email communication, our Zoho mailer integration offers a robust solution to streamline your WordPress email delivery.
+This integration allows you to send emails directly through your Zoho account, leveraging its reliable infrastructure for improved deliverability.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-zoho-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Zoho Mail documentation</a> for more details.

 #### Other SMTP